 - MAP remains largely unchanged, as it is a mean pressure over the entire pulse cycle.

 The Square Wave Test

 When you squeeze the fast flush valve, you let the transducer taste some of the 300mmHg in the pressurized saline bag.
 This produces a waveform that rises sharply, plateaus, and drops off sharply when the flush valve is released again.

 After the fast flush has ended, the transducer system returns to baseline.
 It does so as a harmonic oscillator, "bouncing" a couple of times before coming to rest.
 This "bounce" can be used to determine the resonance characteristics of the system.
 The accurate, responsive, adequately damped arterial line waveform will have the following features:

 - The time between oscillations will be short.
-This is the natural frequency of the system, and it should be less than 20-30 mmHg in order to resolve the details in the arterial pulse waveform.
+This is the natural frequency of the system, and it should be less than 20-30 msec in order to resolve the details in the arterial pulse waveform.

 - There should be at least one "bounce" oscillation.
 If the system does not oscillate, there is too much damping.